NEWS AND BLOG

 How are Liquid Storage Tanks Designed?

 As mentioned, most water tanks are made of polyethylene plastics.
-These tanks are typically manufactured using resins that meet FDA standards and specifications to ensure the safe storage of portable water.
+These tanks are typically manufactured using resins that meet FDA standards and specifications to ensure the safe storage of potable and non-potable water.

-They come in a rank of sizes and price points, and storage capacity can vary greatly depending on what the customer uses them for.
-You’ll notice that some tanks are exclusively black and green in color.
-This is thought to reduce light penetration and reduce algae growth.
+They come in a range of storage capacities and can vary greatly depending on what the customer uses them for.
+You’ll notice that the poly tanks are exclusively black in color.
+This is to reduce light penetration, reduce algae growth and provide the tank with UV protection.

 Other liquid storage containers are made of steel.
-There are four types of steel storage tanks: boltered rolled tapered panel (RTP) storage tank, shop-welded storage tank, field-welded storage tank and a hybrid strong tank.
+There are four types of steel storage tanks: bolted rolled tapered panel (RTP) storage tank, shop-welded storage tank, field-welded storage tank and a hybrid storage tank.
 If you are handling a steel storage tank, it’s important to take certain measures to prevent this process from taking place, such as:

 • Anti-Corrosion Coating: A special paint on a steel alloy can keep water from pooling on the tank, which helps prevent corrosion.
 The coating technology also protects against wear and tear, heavy impacts, salt water, mineral oil and splashed solvents.
 This also extends the lifespan of steel storage tanks.